paulhahayes/Wedding/README.md

+About 50% complete.

-About 50% complete Ximena and I's wedding website.
+Ximena and I's wedding website.

 Cool features include